psych0der/resin-photon/README.md

 [Storybook](https://github.com/storybooks/storybook) is a UI development and testing library.
 I have integrated storybook as this will provide required support for developing new UI components.
 To run storybook, type this command  -> `yarn run storybook`, and it will run a development server for storybook.
 For more options visit the link mentioned above.

-This development server will load files with extension `.stories.js` inside src directory
+The storybook configuration will load files with extension `.stories.js` inside src directory.